 Official communication by our Association had concerning the water level.
 The letter was send by Ronald Thomas (VP of Newton Bay in 2015)

 Here are the results of the work done, in 2019, by our committee concerning this issue (members: Jeff, Larry, Margaret and JoAnn).
-Please download document:
+Please download the document:

 Here is a study concerning water level policies for dams: Huaringa_Alvarez_Uriel_Francisco_MScA_2014